Distribution-sensitive Information Retention for Accurate Binary Neural Network: Abstract

 \section{Abstract}

 Model binarization is an effective method of compressing neural networks and accelerating their inference process, which enables state-of-the-art models to run on resource-limited devices.
 Recently, advanced binarization methods have been greatly improved by minimizing the quantization error directly in the forward process.
 However, a significant performance gap still exists between the 1-bit model and the 32-bit one.
-The empirical study shows that binarization causes a great loss of information in the forward and backward propagation which harms the performance of binary neural networks (BNNs), and the limited information representation ability of binarized parameter is one of the bottlenecks of BNN performance.
-We present a novel \textbf{D}istribution-sensitive \textbf{I}nformation \textbf{R}etention \textbf{Net}work (DIR-Net) to retain the information of the forward activations and backward gradients, which improves BNNs by distribution-sensitive optimization without increasing the overhead in the inference process.
-The DIR-Net mainly relies on two technical contributions: (1) \textit{Information Maximized Binarization} (IMB): minimizing the information loss and the quantization error of weights/activations simultaneously by balancing and standardizing the weight distribution in the forward propagation; (2) \textit{Distribution-sensitive Two-stage Estimator} (DTE): minimizing the information loss of gradients by gradual distribution-sensitive approximation of the $\mathtt{sign}$ function in the backward propagation, jointly considering the updating capability and accurate gradient.
-The DIR-Net investigates both forward and backward processes of BNNs from the unified information perspective, thereby provides new insight into the mechanism of network binarization.
-The two techniques in our DIR-Net are versatile and effective, which can be applied in various structures to improve BNNs.
-Comprehensive experiments on CIFAR-10 and ImageNet datasets show our DIR-Net consistently outperforms the state-of-the-art binarization approaches under mainstream and compact architectures, such as ResNet-18/20/34, VGG-Small, EfficientNet, DARTS, and MobileNet.
-Additionally, we conduct our DIR-Net on real-world resource-limited devices which achieves $11.1\times$ storage saving and $5.4\times$ speedup. \keywords{Binary Neural Network \and Network Quantization \and Model Compression \and Deep Learning}
+The empirical study shows that binarization causes a great loss of information in the forward and backward propagation which harms the performance of binary neural networks (BNNs). {We present a novel \textbf{D}istribution-sensitive \textbf{I}nformation \textbf{R}etention \textbf{Net}work (DIR-Net) that retains the information in the forward and backward propagation by improving internal propagation and introducing external representations.
+The DIR-Net mainly relies on three technical contributions: (1) \textit{Information Maximized Binarization} (IMB): minimizing the information loss and the binarization error of weights/activations simultaneously by weight balance and standardization; (2) \textit{Distribution-sensitive Two-stage Estimator} (DTE): retaining the information of gradients by distribution-sensitive soft approximation by jointly considering the updating capability and accurate gradient; (3) \textit{Representation-align Binarization-aware Distillation} (RBD): retaining the representation information by distilling the representations between full-precision and binarized networks.} The DIR-Net investigates both forward and backward processes of BNNs from the unified information perspective, thereby providing new insight into the mechanism of network binarization.
+The three techniques in our DIR-Net are versatile and effective and can be applied in various structures to improve BNNs. {Comprehensive experiments on the image classification and objective detection tasks show that our DIR-Net consistently outperforms the state-of-the-art binarization approaches under mainstream and compact architectures, such as ResNet, VGG, EfficientNet, DARTS, and MobileNet.} Additionally, we conduct our DIR-Net on real-world resource-limited devices which achieves $11.1\times$ storage saving and $5.4\times$ speedup. \keywords{Binary Neural Network \and Network Quantization \and Model Compression \and Deep Learning}